Men’s Health: Symptoms, Common Conditions, Tests and Treatment Options in the UK

 These symptoms are often associated with prostatitis or chronic pelvic pain.
 Some men experience pain in the lower pelvis, the area between the testicles and the back passage, discomfort after ejaculation, or a deep ache that becomes worse when sitting for long periods.

-Acute prostatitis can make a man feel clearly unwell, with fever and marked discomfort.
-Chronic prostatitis or pelvic pain can be more subtle, frustrating and long-lasting.
+Acute prostatitis can make a man feel clearly unwell, with fever, shivering and marked discomfort.
+Chronic prostatitis or chronic pelvic pain can be more subtle, more frustrating and much longer-lasting.

 It is worth getting help if: